Credit Repair FAQ

 Regardless of how bad the credit item is, the law will require that the credit bureaus stop reporting it after these set time periods.
 The keyword above is “no more.”
 The fact is the credit bureaus can remove items whenever they want to.
 So if you see an item on your credit report that is past the allowed reporting date, immediately dispute it, or have the licensed credit professional do so on your behalf.

-The “Free” credit scores that you see advertised on television and online are typically never those which are used in making retail or mortgage credit decisions.
+The “Free” credit scores that you see advertised on television and online are typically never those that are used in making retail or mortgage credit decisions.

 Even when purchased directly from the 3 bureaus, they will not normally supply you with the actual scores.